Ramzy1959/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown; this is a command thatthat changes the owner of the file from one user to another touch; this is the command used for creating empty files chmod u+x; this is a command used to add execute permission to a file or source code
+chown; this is a command thatthat changes the owner of the file from one user to another touch; this is the command used for creating empty files chmod u+x; this is a command used to add execute permission to a file or source code chmod ug+x,o+r; this is a command that adds execute permission to the owner and the group owner, and read permission to other users,on a particular file